MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMUserCollectionDirectMembershipRule.md

 # Get-CMUserCollectionDirectMembershipRule

 ## SYNOPSIS

-Gets the direct membership rules of one or more user collections in the Configuration Manager hierarchy.
+Get a direct membership rule for a user collection.

 ## SYNTAX